otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/03-maze-generation/lecture-notes/02-maze-generation-making-the-game.md

-# 02: Maze Generation - Making the game
+# 02: Maze Generation - Making the Game

 In the last section we created a random maze and procedurally generated the environment (floor, ceiling and walls).
 Now we want to actually create a game around the maze, where the player walks around the dungeon to locate the 'treasure' while avoiding the crawling 'Scary Man' that is constantly hunting them.